Lackland AFB Housing

 Activities abound in the San Antonio area.
 Walk through history with a tour of the four area Spanish missions.
 Those, along with the Alamo, have been named a World Heritage Site.
 Foodies can embrace cuisine from Tex-Mex to BBQ, as well as the local food truck scene.
 Attend productions at the Majestic Theater, view art at the Briscoe and McNay Art Museums, and cheer on local fan favorite NBA team, the Spurs.

-Whether your idea of a good time is a stroll along the iconic River Walk with a stop for margaritas and tacos or a hike on one of the area's nature trails, activities abound year-round.
+A stroll along the iconic Riverwalk with a stop for margaritas and tacos or a hike on one of the area's nature trails, activities abound year-round are resident’s ideas of a good time.
 Spring’s famous Fiesta, a 10-day salute to Spanish heritage, is a city signature event, with schools closing so students can participate.
-With the famous Hill Country north of the city and beaches just a few hours away, not to mention the local area, you won’t run out of things to do!
+With the famous Hill Country north of the city and beaches just a few hours away, not to mention the local area, residents of San Antonio don’t run out of things to do!

-If your busy military family enjoys spending time outdoors, San Antonio offers an extended version of summer weather.
+For military families who spending time outdoors, San Antonio offers an extended version of summer weather.
 It will be hot and humid, but there are plenty of ways to keep your cool.
 From Schlitterbahn Water Park to Schumacher Crossing swimming hole, San Antonio offers a pool of options to go for a swim.
 For the surf and sand of a beach, a couple of hours in the car lands you at Corpus Christi Bay and Padre Island National Seashore.
-For more inland adventures, consider a weekend getaway to eclectic Austin or historic Fredericksburg. (see more below about these destinations!)
+For more inland adventures, consider a weekend getaway to eclectic Austin or historic Fredericksburg.

-Within just a few hours’ drive lie several other military bases, including Fort Hood and NAS Corpus Christi.
+Within just a few hours’ drive lie other military bases:

 Lackland_afb_map